sahib/misc/the-vibes-that-i-summoned/slides.typ

 #slide[
   #comment(```md
 Practical answer to the previous slide.
-Sandboxing is not about distrusting the model — it is about removing the blast radius so Claude and you can operate more freely inside.
+Sandboxing reduces the blast radius.

 - sbx is Docker's sandbox CLI.
 - Credentials on the host are not visible inside the box.
 - Writes are scoped to the project directory.
 - You can safely run --dangerously-skip-permissions inside — the "danger" is now contained.
+You get faster.
 - If the model goes rogue: blast radius = current project, not your machine, credentials, or production.
   ```)